 - When it comes to street-side vendors and food stalls, you should head to places that look as though they have some sort of hygiene standards going on.

 - Avoid eating anywhere along Carlova Street.
 This is squarely for tourists, and as such is saturated with souvenir shops and restaurants serving overpriced “authentic” food.
 With no worries about repeat business from locals, they are more about profit than they are about quality or hygiene.

 - Tourist restaurants overcharge.
 They’re not just along Carlova Street, so be vigilant with where you choose; often these places will inflate the bill, so make sure to question it if you feel like you are being cheated.

 - One way to avoid a bad experience, especially when you are already out and away from your accommodation, is to check Google Maps for reviews.
-It’s simple: if an eatery has consistently bad reviews from visitors, it’s best avoided; if it has good reviews, then there is most likely a reason for that, so go and find out why!

 - If you’ve been out drinking, be careful what – and where – you are eating afterwards.
 Your judgment may be impaired!
 On a similar note, but nothing to do with drinking, ensure your food is cooked through and hot (if it’s supposed to be).